vperezb/google-api-support/README.md

 I wanted to use Google APIs to develop a dashboard to analize and display data from Google Analytics, Google SearchConsole and Google Drive.

-After retrieve the data, we can modify, filter, compare, delete and work with it
+After retrieve the data, we can modify, filter, compare, delete and work with it.

-## APIs used
+### APIs used
 * Sheets
-* Analytics
-* SearchConsole
-* ...
-Someday

-## Auth
+### Auth
-There are two ways of authenticating to be able to make Google API calls.
-* By redirecting the user to the web browser and then Log-in (the typical) within the account you want to use de data.
-* By creating a Google service and download its credentials.json.

-### When use client auth
-If you are developing tools to deploy it in a computer with graphical env.
-Is the easier to start and have full access to the info.

-### When use Google service account
-* If you want your API (or someones external API) to have access to only the services you want.
-IE: You built an API to read each morning your boss "todo today" document.
-In order to read it he can add _readonly_ permisions to the desired file to your service account.

-## Service accounts

-#### Furhter information
+By now I explain only how to connect via Google services accounts.